Safeguarding Policy

 • Comply with any funding requirements.

-Engagement with children, families, and the community
+Engagement with children, at-risk adults, families, and the community

 • the behaviour we expect of the Nossal Institute community members.

-Culturally safe environments for all Aboriginal children and their families
+Culturally safe environments for all Aboriginal children and their families and at-risk adults

 • An acknowledgement of country at the commencement of formal meetings or public events.